catielanier/thin-air-interview/README.md

 # Catie Lanier - Thin Air Labs Technical Interview

 This is my solution to the technical interview for Thin Air Labs, using Python + Flask with static typings on the backend, and Svelte + Typescript on the frontend.
+Frontend testing handled by Vitest, Python testing handled by unittest.

 ## Required technologies